Writing a funeral speech step-by-step

 Complete it and you'll have a well structured first draft.
 Of course, you'll still need to edit, polish and rehearse it, but you'll be well on your way.

-Go through your first draft reading it aloud as if you were delivering it.
-This helps you make sure that what you've written makes sense.
+Use the record function on your phone and read your first draft out loud as if you were delivering it.
+This will help you make sure that what you've written makes sense.

 You'll find comfort and support in this free series of inspirational messages.
 They're my gift to you.